Billy Meeske: Cruiserweight champion

 In January 1925 Meeske lost to Al Karasik in Melbourne in a wrestling match which devolved into a brawl with a dozen men reportedly being required to separate them to end the match.
 In late January Weber announced he was ready to wrestle Meeske in a championship bout, however Meeske responded that he was already making preparations to participate in a cruiserweight world championship and have a rematch with Karasick to prepare and would have to wait until after the championship to wrestle Weber, and noted that he had challenged Weber several times in the past year with no response.
 Weber retorted that Meeske had also kept him waiting for several months before their first championship match.
 In February Meeske challenged Karasick to a rematch, stating he had developed a counter to his headholds.

-In March Walter Miller returned to Australia and Meeske was scheduled to be his first opponent, however Stadiums Ltd. instead booked Karasick to face Miller, resulting in Meeske expressing that he had been treated unfairly by the company, and as such he expressed his intention to move to America after wrestling Bill Dutton, who had challenged him in January, and issuing a challenge to Peter Limutkin or Sam Burmeister.
+In March Walter Miller returned to Australia and Meeske was scheduled to be his first opponent, however Stadiums Ltd. instead booked Karasick to face Miller, resulting in Meeske expressing that he had been treated unfairly by the company, and as such he expressed his intention to move to America after wrestling Bill Dutton, who had challenged him in January, and issuing a challenge to Peter Limutkin or Samuel Burmister.
 A media report on Meeske's comments noted that he had been overlooked by promoters in recent years who were favoring visiting wrestlers from overseas, causing the careers of Australian wrestlers like Meeske to be neglected and the professional wrestling scene overall to slump when the visitor left the country.
-On March 29 Meeske beat Dutton in Wollongong, and in April he secured a match against Sam Burmeister who threatened to crush Meeske's shoulders into the canvas ahead of the bout, however Meeske won the match which was described as a poor exhibition.
+On March 29 Meeske beat Dutton in Wollongong, and in April he secured a match against Sam Burmister who threatened to crush Meeske's shoulders into the canvas ahead of the bout, however Meeske won the match which was described as a poor exhibition.

-Meeske did not follow through on his threat to leave the country after wrestling Burmeister as Walter Miller had issued a general challenge to all Australian wrestlers which he intended to accept, and in preparation he renewed his challenge to Karasick.
+Meeske did not follow through on his threat to leave the country after wrestling Burmister as Walter Miller had issued a general challenge to all Australian wrestlers which he intended to accept, and in preparation he renewed his challenge to Karasick.
 In May 1925 he secured publicity by challenging Karasick in person at a match between Thye and Karasick which was accepted, however he was ultimately booked to face Miller instead in late May and outscored Miller on points, but lost due to being pinned.
 In August 1925 he won a match against Indian wrestler Mahomet Ali Sunni, and lost against American wrestler James O'Connell, who was billed as the welter and middle-weight world champion.
 As of September Meeske was again planning to go to America, but late in the month he wrestled Sam Burmister again, this time in Adelaide in the first professional wrestling event in the city for many years which Meeske won, although it was noticed that Burmister only made aggressive maneuvers twice in the match, allowing Meeske to attack for the majority of the time.
 He was scheduled to wrestle Karasick again in October, but Karasick reported he was unfit on the scheduled date.